sisl/Discra/docs/installation.rst

 Apache Kafka
 ============

-While IntelliJ IDEA and SBT already takes care of the necessary Kafka packages for our code, we still need to download Kafka from `here <http://kafka.apache.org/downloads.html>`_ to run the publication-subscription server.
+While IntelliJ IDEA and SBT already takes care of the necessary Kafka packages for our code, we still need to download `Kafka <http://kafka.apache.org/downloads.html>`_ to run the publication-subscription server.

 Apache Spark
 ============

 If you've used IntelliJ IDEA, you won't have to install Spark outside of it, since the build dependencies include the necessary Spark packages.
-Otherwise, you can go `here <http://spark.apache.org/downloads.html>`_ and follow the installation instructions.
+Otherwise, you can download `Spark <http://spark.apache.org/downloads.html>`_ and follow the installation instructions.